DariiaVyshenska/python_cl-tools/exp_normaliz_stat/README.txt

-This script is created to combine multiple readouts from different experiments, normalize the data experiment-wise (each_measurement - control_group_mean/median), pool normalized data treatment-wise, and run t-test on all treatment combinations with the control treatment.
+This script is created to combine multiple readouts from different experiments, normalize the data experiment-wise
+(each_measurement minus control_group_mean_or_median), pool normalized data
+treatment-wise, and run t-test on all treatment combinations with the control treatment.
-Output: table with normalized data, table with mean/median per treatment combined with t-test p-value.
+Output: table with normalized data, table with mean/median per treatment combined with t-test p-values and  fdr values.
 Both tables are in .csv format.

+Build with: python 3.6.4, R 3.5.1
-Require: sys, pandas(0.24.0), argparse(1.1) and scipy.stats(1.0.0).
+Require: sys, pandas(0.24.0), argparse(1.1), rpy2, R (require library stats

-NOTE: srcipt will be complimented with fdr calculations in future.
+version 3.5.1)
+Require: r_statfun.R (to be located in the same folder)

 usage: norm_and_test.py [-h] --d_file D_FILE [D_FILE ...] --m_file M_FILE
                         [M_FILE ...] --control CONTROL --test_parameter